Tryptophan: Benefits, Dosage, Side Effects, Drug Interactions, And Other Important Information

 Potential Substance Interactions with Tryptophan

-Antidepressants, antipsychotics, and anti-anxiety drugs, among others, may interact negatively with tryptophan supplementation.
+Antidepressants, antipsychotics, and drugs, among others, may interact negatively with tryptophan supplementation.
 The danger of serotonin syndrome, a potentially fatal condition marked by high levels of serotonin in the body, may rise if tryptophan is taken concurrently with these medications.
 Before beginning tryptophan supplementation, it’s crucial to speak with a healthcare professional, particularly if you’re already taking any medications or supplements.

 Best Responsible Use of Tryptophan